o3de/o3de.org/content/docs/userguide/waf/uber-files.md

 ---
-description: ' Use uber files to reduce compilation and build time for multiple C and CPP files for &ALYlong;. '
+description: ' Use uber files to reduce compilation and build time for multiple C and CPP files for Amazon Lumberyard. '
 title: Using Uber Files
 ---
 # Using Uber Files {#waf-uber-files}